corbinday/message-board/readme.md

 - [ ] Sending messages amongst friends
 - [ ] Python code for receiving and presenting messages on the Unicord board
 - [ ] Flashing from the web app

+# Landing Page Ideas
+I am building an app where a user can draw on a grid of pixels that represents a Pimoroni Space Unicorn board and send it to an actual board in the real world.
+The app is called "Pico Message Board" and I am trying to design the landing page and some other features that will persist throughout the user experience.

+I want the background layer to be a static (non-scrolling) pixel grid with the rain effect and the hover effect.
+The content layer will scroll over the top of that.

+The background will be full black and then the "pixel off" color will be a slightly lighter black so the entire page looks like a grid but not overbearingly so, with the full black coming through in the gaps between the pixels.
+I want there to be a rain effect which randomly activates pixels in an irregular pattern.
+The rain effect should activate about 5% of the total pixel count so that it doesn't get lost in a big canvas.
+Make the coverage a variable so I can adjust it easily.
+The rain effect should activate white, primary and secondary colors at random.

+There should also be a mouse-hover effect that leaves behind a trail where the mouse has been that fades away.
+The trail should be RGB red, and start at about 80% opacity.

+When the page is shrunk I want to clean up unused pixels to make the page more efficient.
+The minimum width the page can have is 53 pixels so the background layer needs to scale down so they fit.
+Any pixel art content generated in the content layer needs to have the same pixel dimensions as the background.
+Any pixel art in the content layer needs to align with the pixels underneath so they look integrated so scrolling needs to snap.
+A tearing effect would be cool so that any scrolling of the content layer would leave behind a disappearing trace (like the hover effect) but only from pixel art items.

+Text in the content layer needs to have a frosty, transparent background so that any pixels that light up underneath look like they are coming through a diffuser.

+I am using TailwindCSS in my project, so use that whenever possible.
+I am also using Flask templates, so the background logic should be baked into a base template that the content layers extend.